 Sacrificing a prisoner for the sake of science was already walking the very darkest edges of the grey area of morality.
 But overwriting their very life force in order to create a Horcrux?
 Even Salazar Slytherin was unwilling to go that far.
 By happy coincidence, however, Dark Evangel, a witch whom Godric had personally defeated half a century prior, had left behind a Horcrux of her own.
 Like most dark witches and wizards, she was prone to folly and wore the Horcrux openly around her neck: a glittering silver pendant which now rests safely within the Keep of Mysteries.

 More than willing to be rid of the terrible artifact, Severus Hortensius authorized the Unspeakables to remove it from its protective chamber.
 A veritable army of Aurors led by Lord Longbottom himself was gathered in the chamber that contained the Archway, ready to strike in the event of some unforeseen dark magic.

-Godric did the honors, and flung the pendant through the Archway.
+Godric did the honors and flung the pendant through the Archway.
 In retrospect, that particular experiment was quite foolish.
-For all they knew, the spell could have triggered a blast which knocked the entire room unconscious.
+For all they knew, the spell could have triggered a blast that knocked the entire room unconscious.
 Although they had safeguards in place, levels and levels of safeguards, Magic is unpredictable and doesn’t always follow the rules.
 In fact, it rarely does.

 That was unexpected.